lavakyan/mstm-spectrum/README.md

 ### Installation

 * source distribution is available through PyPi repository.
-Install `pip3 install mstm_studio` and run GUI `python3 -m mstm_studio`.
+Install system-wide by command `pip3 install mstm_studio` or for current user by command `pip3 install mstm_studio --user`.

 * MSTM binary should be compiled and specified by environmental variable `MSTM_BIN`.
 MSTM source and binaries can be obtained on [MSTM website](http://eng.auburn.edu/users/dmckwski/scatcodes/).